 You know the saying: you are what you eat.
-This message from Choose Your Smile dentistry in Kelowna examines the link between what you eat, and your dental health.
+This message from Love Your Smile dentistry in Kelowna examines the link between what you eat, and your dental health.

 Your diet can impact your risk of cavities, enamel health, and gum condition.
 Healthy foods provide an environment that can prevent inflammation and infection.
 Vegetables, fruits, legumes, and nuts are the ideal choices for dental health.
 Calcium-fortified beverages, milk, and other dairy products provide vitamins, minerals, and calcium that aids in keeping teeth, bones, and gums healthy.
 Eating crispy fruits and vegetables, such as apples and celery, will help clean your teeth and gums.

 A healthy diet contains all the critical vitamins and minerals, and the most important mineral for teeth is fluoride – especially for babies.
 Between the ages of 6 months and 16 years old, both the primary and the permanent teeth come in, therefore adequate fluoride is critical.

 Too much fluoride is not good.
 We can counsel you on the exact dosage of fluoride for your child, taking into account whether your municipal water is fluoridated.

 Even though adults’ teeth have already formed, fluoride helps with remineralizing weakened enamel to a degree.
 This effective mineral is applied to teeth during thorough dental checkups.